IntroCSCI/colorvisionproject-galan0/README.md

 ```
 *  There was another precaution set after the do while loop to verify and decide if the number met the requirments with `if(numOfColors >= 2)`
 * `if(position == -1)` was used to verify if within the string `fileN` there
-was not an instance of ".txt".
+was not an instance of ".svg".
 If there was not then it would be added by the program and assign fileN to paletteFile.
-`else` it would simply assign fileN to paletteFile, because it found an instance of ".txt" within the string.
+`else` it would simply assign fileN to paletteFile, because it found an instance of ".svg" within the string.
 * `if(count == 9)` was used to restart (`count = 0;`) or add to (`ycolumn ++;`) an integer that dictates the position of the next palette color.

 ### Iteration